 We are pleased to announce our partnership between B-Adaptive Foundation and Aztec Adaptive Sports to bring to you the 2019 Wheelchair Tennis Global Challenge.
-Following the great success of the first-ever Wheelchair Tennis Global Challenge in 2018, we’ve decided to host another great group of young athletes from the US, Japan, and Canada for a
+Following the success of the first-ever Wheelchair Tennis Global Challenge in 2018, we’ve decided to host another great group of young athletes from the US, Japan, and Canada for a weekend

 We are honored to announce that B-Adaptive Foundation signed an official partnership agreement with the Paralympians association of Japan (PAJ).
 We’re excited to work with PAJ to support young disabled athletes.
 PAJ’s official webpage (Japanese only): https://www.paralympians.jp Paralympians association of Japan: PAJ is an organization that consists of former and current paralympians for the team